trishanku-org/heaven/README.md

 Once upon a time, [Triśaṅku](https://en.wikipedia.org/wiki/Trishanku), a king, wanted to ascend to the heavens while still in his mortal body.
-When he requested the sages to perform a [yajña](https://en.wikipedia.org/wiki/Yajna) to make this happen, he was cursed and disgraced by the sages, including the royal preceptor, sage [Vasiṣṭha](https://en.wikipedia.org/wiki/Vasishtha), saying that only entering the heavens after shedding the mortal body was [dharma](https://en.wikipedia.org/wiki/Dharma) and doing so before that was not.
+When he requested the sages to perform a [yajña](https://en.wikipedia.org/wiki/Yajna) to make this happen, he was cursed and disgraced by them, including the royal preceptor, sage [Vasiṣṭha](https://en.wikipedia.org/wiki/Vasishtha), saying that only entering the heavens after shedding the mortal body was [dharma](https://en.wikipedia.org/wiki/Dharma) and doing so before that was not.
 Sage [Viśvāmitra](https://en.wikipedia.org/wiki/Vishvamitra), however, agreed to perform the yajña.
-As the yajña proceeded, Trishanku starte ascending to the heavens, but at the gates, he was kicked out by [Indra](https://en.wikipedia.org/wiki/Indra), the king of Gods.
+As the yajña proceeded, Trishanku started ascending to the heavens, but he was kicked out at the gates by [Indra](https://en.wikipedia.org/wiki/Indra), the king of Gods.
-Upon seeing Triśaṅku falling from the heavens head first, Viśvāmitra, vowed to fullfil his promise to Triśaṅku and proceeded to create an alternative heavens in the southern sky, where Triśaṅku had fallen, and install Triśaṅku as the alternative Indra there.
+Upon seeing Triśaṅku fall from the heavens head first, Viśvāmitra vowed to fullfil his promise to Triśaṅku and proceeded to create an alternative heavens in the southern sky (where Triśaṅku had fallen) and install Triśaṅku as the rival Indra there.
-On Indra's pleading, [Bṛhaspati](https://en.wikipedia.org/wiki/Brihaspati), the preceptor of Gods, managed to convince Viśvāmitra to abandon this project before the universe could fall into chaos, but on the condition that the nascent alternative heavens around the upside-down Triśaṅku can remain in the southern sky.
+On a panicked Indra's pleading, [Bṛhaspati](https://en.wikipedia.org/wiki/Brihaspati), the preceptor of Gods, managed to convince Viśvāmitra to abandon this project lest the universe fall into chaos, but on the condition that the nascent alternative heavens around the upside-down Triśaṅku can remain in the southern sky.
-The modern-day constellation [Crux](https://en.wikipedia.org/wiki/Crux), also known as the Southern Cross forms part of this abandoned alternative heavens.
+The modern-day constellation [Crux](https://en.wikipedia.org/wiki/Crux) (also known as the Southern Cross) forms a part of this abandoned alternative heavens.

 #### Summary in programming jargon

-Viśvāmitra raised a [pull request](https://en.wikipedia.org/wiki/Distributed_version_control#Pull_requests) (Triśaṅku) to the heavens which was rejected by Indra.
+Viśvāmitra's [pull request](https://en.wikipedia.org/wiki/Distributed_version_control#Pull_requests) (Triśaṅku) to the heavens was rejected by Indra.
 So, Viśvāmitra [forked](https://en.wikipedia.org/wiki/Fork_(software_development)) the heavens.
-On pleading from Indra, Brihaspati pursuaded Viśvāmitra to abandon the project, but not without the changes from the fork being [merged](https://en.wikipedia.org/wiki/Merge_(version_control)) as a proof of concept for an alternaive approach.
+On pleading from Indra, Brihaspati pursuaded Viśvāmitra to stop working on the fork further, but not without the existing changes from the fork being [merged](https://en.wikipedia.org/wiki/Merge_(version_control)) as a proof of concept for an alternative implementation.

 #### Moral of the story